Dental Implants in Round Rock, TX

 There are several factors that determine whether or not you’re a good candidate for dental implants.
 An important requirement is that you have sufficient bone remaining in your jaw to support the implant.
 If the bone has deteriorated, we may need to perform bone graft surgery.

 Your overall health is also an important consideration.
-Your teeth must be healthy and cavity-free, and you need to be generally healthy enough to go through the process.
+Your teeth must be healthy and cavity-free, and you need to be well enough to go through the process.
 If we find that you have existing dental concerns, we will develop a treatment plan to get your oral health back on track in preparation for implant placement.

 HOW MUCH DO IMPLANTS COST?